-After you’ve welcomed a new puppy into your home, it’s important to use all available resources to set your puppy up for a long and happy life.
-That includes getting all required and recommended vaccinations for your puppy, continuing the socialization process, and initiating a regimen of preventive care, including heartworm preventatives and flea and tick treatments and medication.
+After you’ve welcomed a new puppy into your home, it’s important to ensure you’re setting your puppy up for a long and happy life.
+Flea and tick protection for puppies is a critical part of that.
+Add flea and tick puppy prevention to your checklist, along with required and recommended vaccinations for your puppy, the socialization process, and initiating a regimen of quality preventive care, including heartworm preventatives.

 Flea and Tick Protection for Puppies

-Most flea and tick products are not safe to use on puppies until they’ve reached at least seven or eight weeks of age (see chart below).
-Your veterinarian will be able to recommend a flea and tick preventative to use and advise you on when it’s safe to begin administering it to your puppy.
+Most flea and tick products for puppies are not safe to use until they’ve reached at least seven or eight weeks of age (see chart below).
+Your veterinarian will be able to recommend a flea and tick preventative for puppies to safely use, and advise you on when it’s safe to begin administering it to your puppy.

 |Advantage Multi||7 weeks/3 lbs.||Topical||Monthly||X|